 Once it’s a real folder, if it has any images in it, either copy them to other folders or use ‘Preferences -> Lightroom sync” to designate a different and empty folder.
 We do this in case in our troubleshooting Lightroom decides to download a large number of images form the cloud it will be convenient to have them all in one place and not intermingled with previously downloaded images.
 This does happen.
 Clear “From Lightroom” Collection setWhen Albums are in Lr/Cloud but are not linked to corresponding Collections in LrC, the sync process creates new synced collection in a collection set called “From Lightroom” (and will create it if it’s not already there).
 If you already have collections in “From Lightroom” it is a good idea to move those collections to some other collection set.

 In many cases the SP’s that synced down from Lr/Cloud are duplicates of full size original images already in your catalog in other folders.
 But in other cases they will be the only version of the image in the catalog.
-SOLUTION If the SP is the only copy in the catalog, but you still have a full size original on disk someplace
+3 SOLUTIONS

 Un-Syncable ImageThere are two flavors of this problem.
 In the first, when you edit the supposedly ‘synced’ image, the sync status shows that it is syncing but when it’s done nothing shows up in Lr/Cloud.
 So it can’t be made to sync.
-If you then un-sync it (remove from the “All Synced Photographs” special collection) and then add it back to a synced collection it becomes flavor 2 A flavor 2 un-syncable ‘synced’ image is one where if you edit the image in LrC, the sync status shows that it is syncing to the cloud but as soon as it is finished, it becomes un-synced, is removed from all synced collections, and is removed from the “All Synced Photographs” special collection.
+If you then un-sync it (remove from the “All Synced Photographs” special collection) and then add it back to a synced collection it becomes flavor 2.
+A flavor 2 un-syncable ‘synced’ image is one where if you edit the image in LrC, the sync status shows that it is syncing to the cloud but as soon as it is finished, it becomes un-synced, is removed from all synced collections, and is removed from the “All Synced Photographs” special collection.
 Again remaining un-syncable.
 For either flavor, see Export/Import Solution below EXPORT/IMPORT SOLOUTIONThis method can be used but you may lose some edits but it will usually make the image syncable again.
 If you have the original image still on disk “save metadata to disk”, remove the image from LrC and Lr/Cloud, re-import it to LrC again and re-add it to its synced collections.
 If you also want to save its participation in collections (other than Publish Service Collections) and retain its edit history you can Export as Catalog (without negative files), remove from LrC and Lr/Cloud, then import from that exported catalog.
-HIGH VOLUME SOLUTIONSIf there are too many images to deal with using the low volume solutions, take a look at these high volume solution.
+HIGH VOLUME SOLUTIONSIf there are too many images to deal with using the low volume solutions, take a look at these high volume solutions.
 These are more aggressive and affect the entire set of images but may do the trick.
-CLEAR ENTIRE CLOUD SOLUTIONThis approach involves clearing everything out of the Adobe Cloud and re-syncing it all from LrC.
-But, there this is not a perfect solution as there are some negative aspects like losing edit history of edits done in Lr/Cloud (the edits can be kept but not the history)
+CLEAR ENTIRE CLOUD SOLUTIONThis approach involves clearing everything out of the Adobe Cloud and starting the sync process over again.
+But, this is not a perfect solution as there are some negative aspects like losing edit history of edits done in Lr/Cloud (the edits can be kept but not the history).
+The steps for this option are in article “Clear LR/Cloud and Start Sync process over” In the referenced article, we consider the following:

 Keywords: